 The Pediatric Surgical Division is primarily based at Riley Hospital for Children.
-The staff also cares for children with general surgery problems and acute trauma at Methodist Hospital and they have outreach clinics at a number of outreach sites.
+The staff also cares for children with general surgery problems at a number of outreach sites throughout the state of Indiana.
 Extensive preoperative, operative and postoperative experience is available in the management of neonatal surgery, pediatric surgical oncology, ECMO, and pediatric trauma, as well as the more commonplace children's surgical problems and ambulatory surgery.
 Riley Pediatric Surgeons have an active practice in advanced laparoscopic and thoracoscopic surgery.
 The multidisciplinary Pediatric Trauma Program is the only ACS verified Level-I Children's Program in the state.

 There is an ACGME-RRC accredited two-year postgraduate training program in Pediatric Surgery available at the Riley Children's Hospital approved for two postgraduate residents, one in each year.

 Dr. Fred Rescorla is Surgeon-in-Chief at Riley Hospital and the Director of the Division of Pediatric Surgery.
 Other full-time faculty members in the division are Drs.
-Karen W. West, L.R.
-"Tres" Scherer III, Scott Engum, Thomas Rouse, Deborah Billmire, Alan Ladd, and Charles Leys.
-Dr. West is Co-Director of the ECMO program and Dr. Scherer is Director of the Pediatric Trauma Program which is the only Pediatric Level I Trauma Center.
-Dr. Rouse is the Pediatric Trauma Director at Methodist Hospital.
-Dr Rescorla and Dr Billmire are representatives to the Children's Oncology Group and are actice investigators with the germ cell clinical trials.
+Karen West, Thomas Rouse, Deborah Billmire, Alan Ladd, Matthew Landman, and Troy Markel.
+Dr. Rouse is Director of the Pediatric Trauma Program which is the only Pediatric Level I Trauma Center.
+Dr Rescorla and Dr Billmire are representatives to the Children's Oncology Group and are active investigators with the germ cell clinical trials.
 Dr. Billimre is the representative to the Pediatric National Surgical Quality Improvement Program (NSQIP).
-Dr Ladd is Director of the surgery third year medical student clerkship.
-Dr. Engum is the director of the Simulation Center.
-Dr. Leys recently joined the group after completing his pediatric surgical residency in Kansas City.
-Dr. Leys devotes 20% of his time to clinical research and also has an interest in minimal access surgery.
+Dr Ladd is Program Director of the pediatric surgery program.
+Dr. Landman recently joined the group after completing his pediatric surgical residency in Colorado.
+Dr. Landman devotes 20% of his time to clinical research and also has an interest in minimal access surgery.
 Former chairman and division director, Dr. Jay Grosfeld, though no longer clinically active remains a visible figure at Riley Hospital.

 A comprehensive training program, conference schedule and clinic experience is available.
-More than 4,000 cases were performed by the Pediatric Surgery Service during the 2008-2009 academic year.
 General Surgery residents rotate on the service during the first, second and fourth clinical years.
 Five general surgery residents, two postgraduate pediatric surgery residents, four to five junior medical students and one or two elective senior students are usually assigned to this busy service.
 The PGY-4 general surgery resident alternates chief call with the postgraduate residents.